MetOffice/CDDS/docs/developer_documentation/development_workflow.md

 ### Tests

-Make sure that unit tests covers your code changes, see Unit Tests
+Make sure that unit tests covers your code changes and pass! the `run_all_tests` script at the root of the repository should take around 10-15 minutes to run all tests, but commands such as `pytest cdds` can be used during development.

-If there were changes in CDDS Transfer, also run integration tests with RabbitMQ, see CDDS Transfer Tests With RabbitMQ
-- Run the unit tests regularly
+Any changes in the submission code (check with CDDS team) should be done with extreme care and frequent testing.

 It is a good approach to ensure that every time you push a commit to the repository that the tests pass successfully.